StratifyLabs/STEVAL-FCU001V1/README.md

 ## Programming the Board

+The board is not designed to be power with the USB cable alone.
+You must connect a Li-ion battery (or a 4V supply) to the battery connector.
+If you don't, you will notice a lot of spurious resets.

 These instructions use default public (non-secure) keys to sign the firmware.
 Use `sl --help=keys` for details on creating new keys.

 **Install the Bootloader**